ericjanto/notes-publisher/content/notes/dbs-lecture.md

       - Think of it as "The combination of attributes from $X$ is a deterministic injective map to a value for the attributes from $Y$, values are always paired up the same way depending on the value of an attribute from $X$."
     - Not true if we can find a tuple for which their $X$ attribute values are the same but for $Y$ attributes they differ from each other
     - Trivial FDs: $X\rarr Y$ where $Y\subseteq X$
+      - Trivial since the values of any set always determine the values of any subsets
   - Examples of FDs
     ![TODO](../images/dbs-fds-examples.png)
     - Which of the following FDs would the above relation satisfy?